PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 various metrics explored is not clear to me.
 If it is possible that under more general simulation conditions the ensemble would not be the best-performing, is it also possible that some of the observations about the metrics would not hold either?
 Something to think about.

+> I too am wondering about why the ensemble is out-performing the other models.
+If I had to take a guess, I would simply accept it as a "happy accident" due to the type of simulated data, and as I mention in the paper, I do not think this is a general feature; I have added  the discussion of the ensemble at the beginning of the "guidelines" section, and emphasized that there is no general conclusion to draw here.

 I include the manuscript text with additional minor comments and typos corrected where I caught them.

+> These have been fixed, thank you!

 # Reviewer 2